How Your LLC Will Be Taxed

 - Tangible, personal property and goods that you sell like furniture, cars, electronics, appliances, books, raw materials, etc.

-- Most states do not levy sales tax on goods that are considered necessities, like food, medications, clothing or gas.
+Most states do not levy sales tax on goods that are considered necessities, like food, medications, clothing or gas.
 Check with the State Tax Department to confirm whether your business is required to collect West Virginia sales and use tax.

 Federal Self-Employment Tax

-Pay Less Self-Employment Tax by Treating Your West Virginia LLC as an S Corporation
+Pay Less Self-Employment Tax by Treating Your LLC as an S Corporation

 Federal Income Tax